-Samhain – 31st October 1665
+Samhain – 31st October 1649

-‘You were yelling, mother.’
+Anxious, Mizzy looks up from the hearth, ‘You were yelling, mother.’

 ‘I was… I had a bad dream.
-That’s all.’ replied Hep, then saw the look of fear in her daughter’s eyes as she stared at something on the floor behind her.
+That is all.’ replies Hep.
+Mizzy stares, with fear in her eyes, at something on the floor behind her mother.

 ‘How mother?
 You are dry, yet you leave marks as if you are soaked?’

 ‘Tis, nothing Mizzy, just a night fever.
-I had the sweats.
-No need to worry your head.’
+I had the sweats, no need to worry your head.’

 ‘I have the stomach ache, Hep, you must help me.
 It is some poison I have eaten, again.
 Give me more of thy cure!’